J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 77: August 29, 2017

+**Today's Progress**: Found an explanation of the [problems with learnyoumongo](https://forum.freecodecamp.org/t/learnyoumongo-mongo-in-c9-exercise-2-and-3-pitfalls-for-beginners/67987), managed to get step 2 to pass for the first time!
+Now on to the next parts.

 ### Day 76: August 28, 2017

 **Today's Progress**: Trying to work on learnyoumongo but having difficulty getting anything to run.
 Poked around at getting a local install of Habitica going.